 - From Bad to Worse: Just when they're trying to deal with the aftermath of Goldie's plot and what Mari had to do to stop it, it's discovered that Goldie took control of "Jerk Tony" and is using him to try to spread a plague of nano-tech armors clones from an Angel based Venom, starting with the Avengers.

 - Hanging Judge: An Alternate of J. Jonah Jameson that became one of these is one of the biggest reasons for Mari's problems when the story starts, thanks to the fact that he gave her the most humiliating sentence he could think of short of actual prison time.
-Mari's told by her friends afterwards that it's a good thing she doesn't has Spider-Man powers.
+Mari's told by her friends afterwards that it's a good thing she doesn't have Spider-Man powers.

-- Hate Sink: An Alternate of Naru Narugesawa (which is everything wrong about the character Flanderized Up to Eleven and given a badge) is assigned as the probation officer of Mari by Judge Jameson.
+- Hate Sink: An Alternate of Naru Narugesawa (which is everything wrong about the character Flanderized and given a badge) is assigned as the probation officer of Mari by Judge Jameson.
 She is (aside from the Jerkass Tony Stark Alternate) the biggest obstacle in Mari's path because of how she uses her authority to bully the Captain.
 The Curb-Stomp Battle she suffers alongside the Code: Blue SWAT Team she brings along to try to arrest Mari (and then being restrained with a Fakehugger, which makes her think she has been impregnated with a Chestbuster and drives her into a crying, begging mess) is a spectacular (In-Universe) Take That!.

 - Horror Doesn't Settle for Simple Tuesday: The events of this story happen during the night of the Fourth of July.
 The trope is applied because both of the threats that occur during this story are terrorists looking for wide-spread mayhem and death.